AWS Lambda Permissions Model

 For more information about Lambda function policies, see Using Resource-Based Policies for AWS Lambda (Lambda Function Policies).
 For more information about Lambda permissions, see Authentication and Access Control for AWS Lambda.

 If you are new to AWS Lambda, we suggest you read through all of the topics in the How It Works section to familiarize yourself with Lambda.
 The next topic is Lambda Execution Environment and Available Libraries.

-After you read all of the topics in the How it Works section, we recommend that you review Building AWS Lambda-Based Applications, try the Getting Started exercise, and then explore the Use Cases.
+After you read all of the topics in the How it Works section, we recommend that you review Building Lambda Functions, try the Getting Started exercise, and then explore the Use Cases.
 Each use case provides step-by-step instructions for you to set up the end-to-end experience.